Tuck a quick-growing lemon balm plant into your garden bed or patio container. Let it bask in sunshine and balmy breezes.

 If you live in an area where winter temperatures rarely dip below 45-50°F (7-10°C), you'll be able to grow and harvest lemon balm all year round.

 Not to worry, though.
-It'll survive the winter cold to a frigid -20°F (-29°C) and re-appear like magic from under the snow and ice in springtime.
+The roots will survive the winter cold to a frigid -20°F (-29°C), and the plant will re-emerge like magic from under the snow and ice in springtime.

 Lemon Balm's requirements are few: